 This U.K. based company is changing the game by offering a nearly all-natural solution to something once thought completely chemical, earning an average of 4-5 stars in reviews.

-They are not only PETA-certified vegan and Choose-certified cruelty-free, but they are also a member of the UK organization Cosmetics Toiletry and Perfumery Association (CTPA) that actively works to promote non-animal products and testing in production in the beauty industry.
+They are PETA-certified vegan and Choose-certified cruelty-free and they are also a member of the UK organization Cosmetics Toiletry and Perfumery Association that actively works to promote non-animal products and testing in production in the beauty industry.

-In addition to animal welfare, they’re proactive in minimizing their environmental impact, from sourcing (they get over 75% of ingredients right from within the UK to minimize shipping), to manufacturing (recycling everything they can and using low-carbon, energy-efficient manufacturing methods), to packaging.
+In addition to animal welfare, they’re proactive in minimizing their environmental impact, from sourcing (they get over 75% of ingredients from within the UK to minimize shipping), to manufacturing (recycling everything they can and using low-carbon, energy-efficient manufacturing methods), to packaging.